epfl-ada/ada-2023-project-theavengers2023/README.md

      ------------------------------------------------------------------------------------------------------------------------
       Albias :    (1) Worked on the processing of the data, extraction and merging of the datasets.
                   (2) Worked on the analyze of the raw data (distribution, mean, quantiles, statistics...).
-                  (3) Worked on the ranking of the actor pairs and their signicancy.
+                  (3) Worked on the ranking of the actor pairs and their significancy.
                   (4) Implementation of the report and working for the data story
       ------------------------------------------------------------------------------------------------------------------------